learn-co-students/fewpjs-iterators-fndcl-fnexpr-map-lab-dumbo-web-060319/README.md

 The iterator function `map()` expects to be _passed a function as an argument_ which they will hand each of their elements off to.
-In the case of `map()` it hands each element to the function and stores the return value of the function into a new `Array`.
+In the case of `map()` it h  ands each element to the function and stores the return value of the function into a new `Array`.

 This code is more _expressive_ because it lives up to the promise of map.
 It